srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     | `device_ca_pk` | This is the Device CA Private Key for the IoT Edge Device. |
     | `trusted_ca_certs` | This is the Root CA Certificate.
 This certificate must contain all the trusted CA certificates required for Edge module communications.|

-    > **Note**:  Here are some tips for using **vi** when editing the `config.yaml` file:
-    > * Press the `i` key to put the editor into Insert mode, then you will be able to make changes.
-    > * Press `Esc` to go stop Insert mode and return to Normal mode.
-    > * To Save and Quit, type `:x`, and press `Enter`.
+1. To save your changes and exit the editor, enter **:x** and then press **Enter**
-    > * Save the file, type `:w`, and press `Enter`.
-    > * To quit vi, type `:quit` and press `Enter`.

-1. The `MyEdgeDeviceCA` certificate needs to be downloaded from the `AZ-220-VM-EDGEGW` virtual machine so it can be used to configure the IoT Edge device enrollment within Azure IoT Hub Device Provisioning Service.
-Type `exit` in the Azure Cloud Shell to end the SSH session.
+    Remember that you need to stop "Insert" mode before you can Save or Quit the vi/vim editor.

+1. At the Cloud Shell command prompt, to end the SSH session, enter the following command:

     ```sh
     exit
     ```

+    Next, you need to "download" the `MyEdgeDeviceCA` certificate from the `AZ-220-VM-EDGEGW` virtual machine so that it can be used to configure the IoT Edge device enrollment within Azure IoT Hub Device Provisioning Service.

-1. Within the Cloud Shell, run the following commands to download the `~/lab12` directory and its contents from the **AZ-220-VM-EDGEGW** virtual machine to the **Cloud Shell** storage:
+1. At the Cloud Shell command prompt, to download the `~/lab12` directory from the **AZ-220-VM-EDGEGW** virtual machine to the **Cloud Shell** storage, enter the following commands:

     ```bash
     mkdir lab12
     scp -r -p <username>@<ipaddress>:~/lab12 .
     ```

-    Replace the `<username>` placeholder with the username of the admin user for the VM, and replace the `<ipaddress>` placeholder with the IP Address fo the VM.
+    > **Note**: Replace the `<username>` placeholder with the username of the admin user for the VM, and replace the `<ipaddress>` placeholder with the IP Address for the VM.
+Refer to the command that you used to open the SSH session if needed.

-    When executing the command, enter the Admin password for the VM when prompted.
+    After entering the `scp` command, enter the Admin password for the VM when prompted.

-1. Once the command has executed, it will have downloaded a copy of the `~/lab12` directory with the certificate and key files over SSH to the Cloud Shell storage.
-You can verify the file has been downloaded by running the `ls` command within the `~/lab12` directory to view its contents.
+    Once the command has executed, it will have downloaded a copy of the `~/lab12` directory with the certificate and key files over SSH to the Cloud Shell storage.

+1. To verify that the files have been downloaded, enter the following commands:

     ```bash
-    chris@Azure:~$ cd lab12
+    cd lab12
-    chris@Azure:~/lab12$ ls
+    ls
+    ```

+    You should see the following files listed:

+    ```bash
     certGen.sh  csr        index.txt.attr      index.txt.old  openssl_root_ca.cnf  serial
     certs       index.txt  index.txt.attr.old  newcerts       private              serial.old
     ```